Posted on 12th Aug 2016

-Through DAIR, young people take part in series of workshops which focus on knowledge and skill development to reduce alcohol and other drug related harm.
+DAIR (Drug and Alcohol Information and Resilience Skills) is a drug and alcohol harm prevention and health promotion program for young people aged 12 – 18 years.
+Through DAIR, young people take part in a series of interactive workshops which focus on knowledge and skill development and aim to reduce alcohol and other drug related harm.

-In in addition to reducing alcohol and drug related harms, DAIR aims to improve mental health, resilience and positive coping strategies.
-It also aims to help young people to develop effective communication skills and provide young people with access to and skills for seeking help and support.
+In addition to reducing alcohol and other drug related harms, DAIR aims to the improve mental health, resilience and positive coping strategies of participants.